vinaya-class/vinaya-class.github.io/src/18-bowls.md

 There is no offense if the bowl is lost, destroyed or stolen before the 10 days are up.

+Using an undetermined bowl is a *dukkaṭa* offense.

 ## NP 22, Asking for new bowl

 *Origin:* a potter offers to make bowls for the bhikkhus.
 Some of them abuse the